 Prospective online students should closely examine schools' program offerings before committing.

-In 2018, nearly 7 million students enrolled in online courses, and more than one in three college students take distance education courses as part of their degree.
-Since then, the COVID-19 pandemic has pushed most schools into online learning formats.
-In response, more students are now pursing online college during the pandemic.
+In 2021, nearly 9.4 million students enrolled in online courses, and more than one in three college students take distance education courses as part of their degree.
+The pandemic pushed most schools into online learning formats.
+In response, more students are now pursuing online college degrees after the pandemic.

 But what should you look for in an online college?
 What do you need to know before pursuing an online education?
 And how can you make sure you're applying to one of the best online colleges?
 After all, many diploma mills promise online degrees that take little time or effort, but ultimately aren't worth much.
 How can you avoid them?